nik0spapp/wmil/README.md

 The attached code implements the multiple-instance learning algorithm for aspect-based sentiment analysis which was proposed in the paper listed below.
 Moreoever, the features extracted from seven datasets are provided for research purposes.
-If you use them in your research please cite the paper below:
+If you use them in your research please cite the following paper:

 <ul><li>Nikolaos Pappas, Andrei Popescu-Belis, <i>Explaining the Stars: Weighted Multiple-Instance Learning for Aspect-Based Sentiment Analysis</i>, Conference on Empirical Methods in Natural Language Processing (EMNLP), 2014
 <br /> <a href="http://publications.idiap.ch/downloads/papers/2014/Pappas_EMNLP14_2014.pdf" target="_blank">http://publications.idiap.ch/downloads/papers/2014/Pappas_EMNLP14_2014.pdf</a>